-Side effects
+Side Effects

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Vexazone.
+Tell your doctor or pharmacist as soon as possible if you experience any undesirable effect or feel unwell while you are taking AURO-PIOGLITAZONE.

 This medicine helps most people with type 2 diabetes not controlled by diet, but it may have unwanted side effects in some people.